Facial recognition system: China

 Many public places in China are implemented with facial recognition equipment, including railway stations, airports, tourist attractions, expos, and office buildings.
 In October 2019, a professor at Zhejiang Sci-Tech University sued the Hangzhou Safari Park for abusing private biometric information of customers.
 The safari park uses facial recognition technology to verify the identities of its Year Card holders.
 An estimated 300 tourist sites in China have installed facial recognition systems and use them to admit visitors.
 This case is reported to be the first on the use of facial recognition systems in China.
 In August 2020, Radio Free Asia reported that in 2019 Geng Guanjun, a citizen of Taiyuan City who had used the WeChat app by Tencent to forward a video to a friend in the United States was subsequently convicted on the charge of the crime "picking quarrels and provoking troubles".
 The Court documents showed that the Chinese police used a facial recognition system to identify Geng Guanjun as an "overseas democracy activist" and that China's network management and propaganda departments directly monitor WeChat users.

 In 2019, Protestors in Hong Kong destroyed smart lampposts amid concerns they could contain cameras and facial recognition system used for surveillance by Chinese authorities.
+Human rights groups have criticized the Chinese government for using artificial intelligence facial recognition technology in its suppression against Uyghurs, Christians and Falun Gong practitioners.